opencord/bbsim/docs/source/onu-state-machine.rst

 In ``BBSim`` the device state is created using a state machine
 library: `fsm <https://github.com/looplab/fsm>`__.

-Here is a list of possible state transitions in BBSim:
+Here is a list of possible state transitions for an ONU in BBSim:

 .. list-table:: ONU States
     :widths: 10 35 10 45